MoAtefAmer/MoAtefAmer/README.md

 ### Hi there 👋
 I'm a Full-stack software engineer graduated from the German University in Cairo with 2+ year of work experience  experience.

-Worked for small startups and mid-sized companies with small ,medium and large teams on muliple projects and had different active roles in all of them.
+Worked for small startups and mid-sized companies in small ,medium and large teams on muliple projects and had different active roles in all of them.

 🔭 Currently working at [NuqtahNFT](https://github.com/nuqtah) on this amazing product https://nuqtah.io/

-Very interested in Blockchain and Web3 and learning new things each day 🌱
+Very interested in Blockchain and Web3 and learning new things every day 🌱

 📫 How to reach me: